frePPLe/frepple/doc/user-guide/model-reference/operation-materials.rst

                                     the operationplan.
 transferbatch   double            | Batch size by in which material is produced or consumed.
                                   | Only relevant for flows of type batch_transfer.
-                                  | The default is null, in which case we default to produce
+                                  | The default value is null, in which case we default to
-                                    at the end when the quantity is positive, or consume at the start when the quantity is negative.
+                                    produce at the end when the quantity is positive, or consume at the start when the quantity is negative.
+                                  | Warning: Setting a low value can have a big impact on
+                                    the memory size and planning time.
+What you gain in additional accuracy of the plan may not be worth the extra complexity.
 effective_start dateTime          | Date after which the material consumption is valid.
                                   | Before this date the planned quantity is always 0.
 effective_end   dateTime          | Date at which the material consumption becomes invalid.